-Alex serves on the Johan Franco Composition Committee and is also chair of the Arrangements and Transcriptions committee.
+Alex serves on the Johan Franco Composition Committee and chairs the Arrangements and Transcriptions subcommittee of Music Publications.

 Outside carillon, Alex enjoys spending lots of time with nature and experimenting in the kitchen.
 He is very fond of his mbira too.